xsankar/TigerGraph-Graph-For-All/README.md

 ## What's next for Graph For A Better Token Economy
 ### This is only the beginning !
 1. Scale !
 Load Bitcoin/Ethereum blockchains and apply the algorithms
- * Cross-Ledger tracking of fraud rings
+ a.
+Cross-Ledger tracking of fraud rings
 2. Fine grained temporals
- * There could be many such rings by the same actors, so need to separate the rings by time
+ a.
+There could be many such rings by the same actors, so need to separate the rings by time
-  * solution : time tree ?If you need to filter use vertices? ?
+  b. solution : time tree ?If you need to filter use vertices? ?
 TigerGraph pragma
- * Opportunity for Payment Networks in TigerGraph Graph Algorithms
+ c.
+Opportunity for Payment Networks in TigerGraph Graph Algorithms
 3. More expressive Graph schema with derived runtime attributes, especially to track cross-ledger behaviors
 4. Explore Graph Motif extraction, Weighted Graphs
 5. Graph Neural Networks leveraging the extended dynamic attributes
 6. Entity Resolution
- * Need to understand heavy spans & differentiate between Exchanges, Tumblers, Mixers - Add Vertex type based customized logic
+ a.
+Need to understand heavy spans & differentiate between Exchanges, Tumblers, Mixers - Add Vertex type based customized logic
- * Probably via highest measure of eigenvalue centrality
+ b.
+Probably via highest measure of eigenvalue centrality

 ## Thanks for the opportunity, Enjoyed the journey a lot !!